HeatherRemacle/exchangelabops/plays/play5.md

     href: '#guidance-to-consider'
 ---
 ## Transition to Operations
 Following successful initial product development and deployment, a new modern application (digital product) is launched.
 At this stage a decision is made concerning the products lifecycle.
-Ensure that the Operations team has been involved in the previous plays on a regular basis from team formation to product delivery so that they are aware and have been able to provide input into your delivery pipeline processes.
-Following formal knowledge transfer from the development team the product can be transitioned to the operations team.
+Ensure that the Operations team has been involved in the previous plays on a regular basis from team formation to product delivery so that they are aware of, and have been able to provide input into, your delivery pipeline processes.
+Following formal knowledge transfer from the development team, the product can be transitioned to the operations team.
 If the initial product (often called a Minimal Viable Product or MVP) requires enhancements, then it typically enters the **Continuous Product Improvement** cycle as described in [Play 6](/CITZ-IMB-playbook/play6).
 If, however, the product meets the business needs, it will proceed through an operations cycle consisting of product governance and change management.

-### Step 1: Review your operations Memorandum of Understanding (See [Play 2](/CITZ-IMB-playbook/play2))
+### Step 1: Review Your Memorandum of Understanding (See [Play 2](/CITZ-IMB-playbook/play2))
 - It takes time to resource additional skills (often as long as 6 months), so your transition plan should reflect this

 ### Step 2: Complete Knowledge Transfer